About Jenna

 .

-My daughter is an adult with Down Syndrome.
-If she hadn't needed me, I probably would have given up on myself, on life.
-Being a mother is intrinsic to who I am.
-The ulitmate motivator to keep on keeping on.
+If my daughter hadn't been completely dependent on me, I probably would have given up on myself, on life.
+Being a mother remains intrinsic to who I am.
+That's a lonely truth when she's not physically present in my world. .

 I used to feel like I was caught in a trash compactor and it was squeezing the life out of me.
 Now, there is so much research about the effects of childhood trauma, but at that time there simply wasn’t and I often felt crazy.